kabhatia7/kabhatia7.github.io/content/about.md

 (Less Professional) Claims to fame:
-* Being featured on the Cal Poly Orfalea College of Business website.
+* Being featured on the [Cal Poly Orfalea College of Business website.](https://www.cob.calpoly.edu/economics/economics-minor/)

 * Achieving the rank of legend in the popular online card game, Hearthstone, in 8 seasons.
-* Posting a meme that amassed 6k likes on the Facebook page subtle curry traits.
+* Posting a meme that amassed 6k likes on the Facebook page, Subtle Curry Traits.